pmyla1/Project3_Group6/README.md

 # Project3_Group6
-This Github pages offers an introduction into manipulating **mixed ploidy VCF files** and how to calculate various population genetics metrics from polyploid VCFs such as **site frequency spectra**, and **Fst**.
+This Github page offers an introduction into manipulating **mixed ploidy VCF files** and how to calculate various population genetics metrics from polyploid VCFs such as **site frequency spectra**, and **Fst**.

 ## **Overview**
 **Polyploidy** and **whole genome duplications** (WGD) occur throughout **all kingdoms** of life, including in animals such as *Xenopus laevis*, and are **ubiquitous in plants**.
 WGD is a **major mutational** process that disrupts **ionomic**, **cellular**, and **meiotic** processes, and **neo-polyploids** must overcome various challenges including **genomic instability** and **chromosomal mis-segregation** during meiosis (Bray et al., 2023).
 One of the immediate challenges related to WGD is the **formation of multivalent crossovers** between homologous chromosomes during metaphase I of meiosis, which can result in **entanglement** and **chromosomal breakage** at anaphase I (Bray et al., 2023).
 If neo-polyploids **can overcome** these initial challenges related to meiosis and genome instability, they can become **established** as a **polyploid lineage**.